IgorSzyporyn/storybook-facelift/README.md

 #### Customize Storybook features

-Easily unlock more control over Storybook such as control which columns to show in the Docs section (description, defaults and control) and more.
+Easily unlock more control over Storybook such as control which columns to show with [@storybook/addon-docs](https://www.npmjs.com/package/@storybook/addon-docs) (description, defaults and control) and more.

 #### Enhanced UI for Storybook

-Unlock better UI for Storybook via the parameter `enhanceUi` Most notably dark mode works for [@storybook/addon-docs](https://www.npmjs.com/package/@storybook/addon-docs)
+Unlock better UI for Storybook via the parameter `enhanceUi`

+Most notably dark mode works for [@storybook/addon-docs](https://www.npmjs.com/package/@storybook/addon-docs)

 Later versions of Storybook does not require much changes to the CSS and this part will probably be deprecated